-For a beginner of stand up paddle boarding, there are several necessary SUP skills to learn and one of them is learning how to stand up on your paddle board the first time you get on it.
+For a beginner of stand up paddle boarding, there are a lot of questions to ask.
+When you first get on a paddle board how to stand up is basically one of the first few questions/problems you have.
 Balancing on the board can be a real problem for certain people and it even gets more difficult when you try to stand up on the board.
+In stand up paddle boarding how to stand up is not as easy as you'd think.
+It requires certain skills and practices.
 Here are some useful tips that can help you stand up more steadily when riding a paddle board for the first time.

 To begin with, you need to find a paddleboard that’s suitable for your size.
 If you are not too confident about your balancing, then you should probably go for a wider board.
 32’’ is a common size for all-around inflatable paddle boards and it’s very suitable for beginners.
 For those who have great balance, a 30’’ board would be a great choice.
 And there are wider boards as well.
 Wider boards translate to better stability and can make standing up on the board much easier for unexperienced SUP paddlers.
 If possible, find a local rental shop to try out boards of different sizes/widths before actually buying one to find out which size suits you best.

 For first-timers, it’s not a wise decision to try to push your limits the first time you get on a paddle board.
 With that being said, the most ideal choice of location for your first SUP session would be a place with calm, flat water.
 And since the weather can change easily, if you find a location that you think is suitable today, be sure to check out the weather forecast and see if there’s going to be rain or wind tomorrow.
 Weather conditions like that can make your first SUP session potentially dangerous, especially when you are just a beginner without so much experience.